salutek8/Question/README.md

 3. which country would you like to be world cup 2014 champion?
 4. f(x)=3x^2−4, What is the range of f(x)?
 5. The faster you go, the slower you age and the slimmer you are!
 True/False
+6. A penny thrown off the top of the Empire State Building could kill a pedestrian below.
+True/False